You are here

 There will be 8 rounds in the playoffs, labeled with a letter from A through H. Each round will have a number of head-to-head matches, each one with a match code descriptive of its round or placement.
 Each match will have two players, who will compete against each other on a single puzzle to see who can solve it in the fastest amount of time.

 Each GP round host country has contributed one or more puzzles for use in the finals.
-The GP Director will choose one puzzle from each country to be placed in the puzzle pool for the online stage, so there will be 8 puzzles in the pool.
-The GP Director will also choose four puzzles from different countries to be placed in the puzzle pool for the live stage.
-One puzzle will be chosen (see Puzzle Selection, below) from the pool to be used each round for the online stage, and one puzzle will be chose from the pool to be used each round for the live stage.
+The GP Director will choose one puzzle from each of seven countries to be used as the puzzle pool for the online stage.
+The GP Director will also choose six puzzles from different countries to be placed in the puzzle pool for the live stage.
+One puzzle will be chosen at random from the pool to be used each round for the online stage, and puzzles will be chosen from the pool to be used for the live stage.

 Seed and Rank